b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

-Here I wrote a function that finds minimal value in a vector of integers.
+Here I wrote a function that finds a minimal value in a vector of integers.
 If the vector is sorted in the ascending order it returns the first element.
-If it is not, it sorts the vector using build in [sort](https://docs.julialang.org/en/v1/base/sort/#Base.sort) function and then returns its first element.
+If it is not, it sorts the vector using build in [sort](https://docs.julialang.org/en/v1/base/sort/#Base.sort) function and then returns its first element (this may not be the most efficient method).
 Note that the `else` block contains two lines of code (it could contain more if necessary, and so could `if` block).
 I did this for demonstative purposes.
 Alternatively instead those two lines one could write `return sort(vect)[1]` and it would work just fine.

 ### Ternary expression {#sec:ternary_expression}

 If you need only a single `if ... else` in your code you may prefer to replace it with ternary expression.
-Its general form is `condition_or_Bool ? return_if_true : return_if_false`.
+Its general form is `condition_or_Bool ? result_if_true : result_if_false`.

 Let me rewrite `getMin` from @sec:julia_language_if_else using ternary expression.